 Application is open for the Zaida Catalán scholarship in support of women, peace and security

-The scholarship was established in 2020 in memory of Zaida Catalán, who was tragically murdered in 2017 when she was on an UN-mission in the Democratic Republic of the Congo.
-During the years 2011-2016, she was seconded from FBA to several international peace operations where she served as gender expert.
-The first round of the scholarship also marked the 20th anniversary of the adoption of the UN resolution 1325 on women, peace and security.
+The scholarship was established in 2020 in memory of Zaida Catalán, who was tragically murdered in 2017 during an UN-led mission in the Democratic Republic of the Congo (DRC).
+During the years 2011 and 2016, she was seconded from FBA to several international peace operations where she served as gender expert.

-For one year, the selected scholarship holders will have the opportunity to gain experience within the field of women, peace and security and contribute to the promotion of peace and security at a civil society organization in Afghanistan, the Democratic Republic of Congo (DRC) or Palestine – the countries where Zaida Catalán was on secondment from FBA.
+For one year, the selected scholarship holders will have the opportunity to gain experience within the field of women, peace and security and contribute to the promotion of peace and security at a civil society organization in Afghanistan, the DRC or Palestine – the countries where Zaida Catalán was on secondment from FBA.

 In addition, the scholarship holders will take part in capacity building and training offered by FBA.

-Applicants are required to have two years of relevant work experience from the local context, and to have the intention to continue as agents of change to promote women, peace and security on the ground when the scholarship ends.
+Applicants are required to have two years of relevant work experience from the local context.
+They should also have the intention to serve as agents of change after the scholarship, to continue promoting women, peace and security on the ground.

-For the second round, with placement in 2022, the FBA only accepts applications for scholarships in the DRC and Palestine.
+For the third round, with placement in 2023, the FBA accepts applications for scholarships in the DRC, Palestine, and Afghanistan with placement in Pakistan.

 ”Our rights are not a favor given to us” – Nathalie Ndimubanzi from the DRC writes on the FBA-blog about her experiences as one of the first scholarship holders.